10 Individual learning

 Learning goals

-- Implement and apply the different elements of the multi-agent environment framework, including a temporal-different learning agent.
+• Implement and apply the different elements of the agent-environment framework, including a temporal-difference learning agent.

 Generally, making sense of an agent without its environment is difficult, and vice versa.